HMS Ouse: Design and construction

 Ouse was one of three River-class destroyers ordered from Cammel Laird as part of the 1903–04 construction programme, with 16 River-class ships ordered in total under that programme.
 The destroyers ordered from Lairds under the 1903–04 programme were repeats of those built by Lairds under the 1901–02 programme and the 1902–03 programme.

 Ouse was 226 ft 9 in long overall (o/a) and 220 ft 0 in between perpendiculars (pp), with a beam of 23 ft 9 in and a draught of 9 ft 6 in.
 Displacement was 550 LT light and 625 LT full load.
 Ouse was powered by two Vertical Triple-Expansion steam engines, rated at 7000 ihp to meet the contract speed of 25.5 kn.
 Two funnels were fitted.
 The ship had a crew of 70 officers and other ranks.
 As built, Ouse's armament was the same as the turtleback destroyers that preceded the Rivers, i.e. a gun armament of a single 12-pounder gun and five 6-pounder guns, and two 18-in torpedo tubes.
 Unlike some of the early River-class destroyers, Ouse's forward two six-pounders were mounted on the forecastle along with the 12-pounder, rather than on sponsons projecting over the ship's sides, which kept them out of spray and made them easier to operate.
 In 1906, as a result of Japanese experience during the Russo-Japanese War, the Admiralty decided to upgrade the armament of the Rivers by replacing the five 6-pounder naval guns with three lightweight 12-pounder 8 hundredweight (cwt) guns.
 Two would be mounted abeam at the forecastle break and the third gun would be mounted on the quarterdeck.
 The class was refitted with the new armament during 1908.

 Ouse was laid down on 22 March 1904 at the Cammell Laird shipyard at Birkenhead and launched on 7 January 1905.
 The ship reached a speed of 25.56 kn over a four-hour run during official sea trials, and was completed in September 1905.

 Pre-War

+On 18 September 1905, Ouse was commissioned at Devonport with a nucleus crew into the Devonport Reserve Flotilla.
 After commissioning she was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.

 On 27 April 1908 the Eastern Flotilla departed Harwich for live fire and night manoeuvres.
 During these exercises HMS Attentive rammed and sank HMS Gala then damaged HMS Ribble.

 In December 1910, Ouse, formerly a member of the 2nd Destroyer Flotilla, recommissioned with a nucleus crew at Chatham as a member of the 3rd Destroyer Flotilla based at the Nore.
 She remained until displaced by a Basilisk-class destroyer by May 1912.
 She went into reserve assigned to the 5th Destroyer Flotilla of the 2nd Fleet with a nucleus crew.